sandarutharuneth/midjourney-bot/README.md

 ⚠️ <b>We do not provide code support in our server due to multiple reasons.
 Edit at your own risk!</b>

 ## Installation
-⚠️ FIRST Make sure you have `Node v18+` or higher version to run the bot ⚠️
+⚠️ First Make sure you have `Node v18+` or higher version to run the bot ⚠️

 Clone the repository